5 Changes for Your Website To Attract More Clients

 When your website has a clear call to action, allows you to give away something valuable, creates a way for you to stay in touch, makes you visible, and allows you to analyze who is visiting, you will be able to attract more clients.

 WANT TO USE THIS ARTICLE IN YOUR NEWSLETTER, BLOG OR WEBSITE?
-You can, as long as you include this information with it: Stephanie Ward is the Marketing Coach for Entrepreneurs who want to set their profits on fire!
-Grab your FREE copy of the special report ’7 Steps to Attract More Clients in Less Time’ plus business building tips, at: http://www.fireflycoaching.com.
+You can, as long as you include this information with it: Stephanie Ward is the Marketing Coach for Entrepreneurs who want to set create meaningful and prosperous businesses.
+Grab yourย FREE copy of the special report ‘7 Steps to Attract More Clients in Less Timeโ plusย business building tips, at: https://www.fireflycoaching.com.

-Share your thoughts on this in the comments section below.
+What changes will you make?
+Share your thoughts and questions in the comments section below.

 I suggest that you have two different counters for your website.
 Statcounter.com allows you to note 500 hits on your site before you either reset your stats (you can set this site to email you each week with a count and you can save the info before you reset.) or pay to upgrade your account.
 Google analytics is good for benchmarking but there is so much more info out there that Statcounter can give you for free.
 You can even identify the part of the Netherlands or part of the world where most of the hits come from.